CSBP-CPSE/OpenTabulate/README.md

 #### Documentation

-In the `docs` folder there is documentation set up to teach you how to write source files, a primer to operate the system, and so forth.
+In the `docs` folder there is documentation on how to write source files, a primer to operate the system, and so forth.

 - `CONTRIB.md` : A manual describing the features and options when writing a source file.
 For source file examples, see `sources`.
 - `SCHEME.md` : A summary of the production system and its features.
 - `FAQ.md` : Frequently asked questions page.
 - `SCRIPTS.md` : N/A.

-If you are interested in developing or inspecting the code, it has been commented and documented to the best of our ability.
+The code of the OBR has been commented and documented.
+If you are interested in developing or inspecting, keep in mind that the OBR is an exploratory project and all the codes and documentation are work in progress.

 ## Issues

-Post questions, enhancement requests, and bugs in [Issues](https://github.com/CSBP-CPSE/OpenBusinessRepository/issues).
+You can post questions, enhancement requests, and bugs in [Issues](https://github.com/CSBP-CPSE/OpenBusinessRepository/issues).

 ## Additional remarks

-For code readability and ease of future implementation, most of our code is being ported to `obr.py`.
-It represents a reimplementation of our production system into the object-oriented programming style.
+For code readability and ease of future implementation, most of the code is being ported to `obr.py`.
+It represents a reimplementation of the OBR into the object-oriented programming style.
 Currently it remains in the `testing` folder and is incomplete with missing documentation.